henrik/styleguide/README.markdown

         Come get your foo!
 ```

 Beware of Finnish and other highly inflected languages.
-You can usually make small tweaks to avoid inflection, e.g. "From: Stockholm" instead of "From Stockholm" to avoid the ablative (or is it elative?) case.
+You can usually make small tweaks to avoid inflection, e.g. "From: Stockholm" instead of "From Stockholm" to avoid the ablative case.